nareshpoonia/frontendmentor-huddle-landing-page-coding-challenge/README.md

 ### What I learned

-I used the icons here from Font Awesome.
+How to use the icons here from Font Awesome.

 ```html
 <div class="icons">